-Applying for a marine parks permit
+Applying for a marine park permit

 Before applying please read: